Software-Archetypes/archetypes/party/README.md

 ## Features of the Party Archetype

-1. **Universal Representation of Entities** - the Party archetype acts as a general, overarching representation of any type of entity in the system, regardless of whether it’s an individual, a company, or another type of organization.
+1. **Universal Representation of Parties** - the Party archetype acts as a general, overarching representation of any type of party in the system, regardless of whether it’s an individual, a company, or another type of organization.
 In this way, a single Party model can handle data related to both individuals (e.g., first name, last name, residential address) and companies (business name, tax identification number, headquarters addresses).

-2. *Multiple Roles* - Each Party instance can take on various roles, such as Client, Supplier, Partner, or User.
+2. **Multiple Roles** - each Party instance can take on various roles, such as Client, Supplier, Partner, or User.
 These roles can be assigned dynamically, allowing a single Party instance to fulfill different functions depending on the business context.
-Party thus eliminates the need for separate classes for different entity types and allows more flexible role management.
+Party archetype thus eliminates the need for separate classes for different entity types and allows more flexible role management.

-3. **Unified Data Model and Database** - Using Party facilitates storing information in a single, central data structure, helping to maintain consistency and avoid redundancy issues.
+3. **Unified Data Model and Database** - using Party facilitates storing information in a single, central data structure, helping to maintain consistency and avoid redundancy issues.
 This way, various applications and systems can refer to the same Party instance, simplifying synchronization and data maintenance.

 4. **Avoiding Data Duplication** - Party reduces the need for duplicating data, such as addresses, phone numbers, or other shared attributes.
 Instead of recreating these fields in various classes, Party stores common data that is accessible regardless of the roles played by a particular instance.

-5. **Scalability and Flexibility** - The Party model is easy to expand, as new roles and relationships can be added without needing to modify the core structure.
+5. **Scalability and Flexibility** - the Party model is easy to expand, as new roles and relationships can be added without needing to modify the core structure.
 Party is well-suited to scale with growing organizational needs, as it allows adding new functionalities and behaviors with minimal disruption to the existing model.

 ## How it works?